Jerome Harrison

-Jerome Harrison (born February 26, 1983) is a former American football running back who played six seasons in the National Football League (NFL).
-He played college football for Washington State University, and was recognized as a consensus All-American.
-He was drafted by the Cleveland Browns in the fifth round of the 2006 NFL Draft, and also played for the Detroit Lions and Philadelphia Eagles.
-A brain tumor ended his NFL career in 2011.
+Jerome Harrison (born February 26, 1983) is an American former professional football player who was a running back for six seasons in the National Football League (NFL).
+He played college football for the Washington State Cougars, earning recognition as a consensus All-American in 2005.
+He was selected by the Cleveland Browns in the fifth round of the 2006 NFL draft, and also played in the NFL for the Detroit Lions and Philadelphia Eagles.
+A brain tumor ended his career in 2011.

-Early years
+Early life

 Harrison was born in Kalamazoo, Michigan.
 He attended Kalamazoo Central High School, and played for the Kalamazoo Central Maroon Giants high school football team.
 He served as his team captain as a junior and senior, and rushed for 2,338 yards and thirty-one touchdowns as a senior, earning all-state honors from the Detroit Free-Press.

 His father, Jerome Persell, was a tailback and three-time Mid-American Conference offensive player of the year (1976–1978) at Western Michigan University in Kalamazoo.
 He finished second in the nation in rushing behind Heisman Trophy winner Tony Dorsett in 1976.
 In 1978, he became the third runner in Division I-A history to reach 4,000 yards in three seasons and tied a then-NCAA record with three consecutive 200-yard performances.
 After receiving a sole NFL tryout, Persell was told that he was too short and too light, a remark that Harrison would encounter as well.